peteroupc/peteroupc.github.io/bernoulli.md

 1. Special cases: If _x_ is 0, return 1.
 If _k_ is 0, run the **algorithm for exp(&minus;_x_/_y_)** (given later in this page) with _x_/_y_ = _x_, and return the result.
 2. Set _u_ to 1, set _w_ to 1, set _l_ to 0, and set _n_ to 1.
 3. Generate a uniform(0, 1) random number _ret_.
-4. If _w_ is not 0, flip the input coin _k_ times or until the coin returns 0.
+4. If _w_ is not 0, flip the input coin _k_ times or until the flip returns 0.
 If any of the flips returns 0, set _w_ to 0, or if all the flips return 1, divide _w_ by _n_.
 Then, multiply _w_ by a number that is 1 with probability _x_ and 0 otherwise.
 5. If _n_ is even, set _u_ to _l_ + _w_.
 Otherwise, set _l_ to _u_ &minus; _w_.
 6. If _ret_ is less than _l_, return 1.
 If _ret_ is less than _u_, go to the next step.
 If neither is the case, return 0.
 (If _ret_ is a uniform PSRN, these comparisons should be done via the **URandLessThanReal algorithm**, which is described in my [**article on PSRNs**](https://peteroupc.github.io/exporand.html).)
 7. Add 1 to _n_ and go to step 4.